-Pursuant to the EPCS Option Agreement, the Company has the right to acquire a 100% interest in EPCS by making the final option payment of 70,000,000 Czech Koruna (approximately \$3.82 million at September 30, 2022), due upon receipt of all development permits for the Chvaletice Manganese Project, but no later than August 13, 2023, being five years after signing the EPCS Option Agreement.
+Pursuant to the EPCS Option Agreement, the Company had the right to acquire a 100% interest in EPCS by making the final option payment of 70 million Czech Koruna (approximately \$4.09 million at September 30, 2023), due upon receipt of all development permits for the Chvaletice Manganese Project, but no later than August 13, 2023.
+Following an amendment to the EPCS Option Agreement dated November 29, 2023, the final payment was split into two instalments.
+The first instalment of 20 million Czech Koruna (\$1.2 million) was paid on November 29, 2023.
+The Company can complete the acquisition of EPCS by paying the final instalment of 50 million Czech Koruna (approximately \$2.92 million at September 30, 2023), no later than December 31, 2023.
+The extension fee in the amendment is 1 million Czech Koruna (approximately \$60,000).